Pope Julius II: Overview of the Italian politics of his reign

 He joined an anti-Venetian League of Cambrai, formed in December 1508, with the goal of capturing the coast of Romagna from the Venetian Republic.
-Having achieved this goal during the early stages of the War of the League of Cambrai, he reconciled with Venice (1510), and formed the Holy League (1511) in order to eliminate the French presence in Italy.
+Having achieved this goal during the early stages of the War of the League of Cambrai, he reconciled with Venice (1510) and formed the Holy League (1511) in order to eliminate the French presence in Italy.
 His main goal was now again to "expel the barbarians" (Fuori i Barbari!).
-Julius II brought king Ferdinand II of Aragon into the alliance, declaring Naples a papal fief and promising a formal investiture.
+Julius II brought King Ferdinand II of Aragon into the alliance, declaring Naples a papal fief and promising a formal investiture.

 Having previously declared that the imperial election was sufficient for Maximilian to style himself as Holy Roman Emperor, he succeeded in distancing the emperor from the king of France.
 Julius II personally led the papal armed forces at the victorious Siege of Mirandola and, despite subsequent defeats and great losses at the Battle of Ravenna, he ultimately forced the French troops of Louis XII to retreat behind the Alps after the arrival of Swiss mercenaries from the Holy Roman Empire.

-At the Congress of Mantua in 1512, Julius II ordered the restoration of Italian families to power in the vacuum of French rule: the Imperial Swiss led by Massimiliano Sforza restored Sforza rule in Milan, and a Spanish army led by Giovanni de Medici restored Medici rule in Florence.
+At the Congress of Mantua in 1512, Julius II ordered the restoration of Italian families to power in the vacuum of French rule: the Imperial Swiss, led by Massimiliano Sforza restored Sforza rule in Milan, and a Spanish army led by Giovanni de Medici restored Medici rule in Florence.
 The Venetians regained their territories lost to France, and the Papal States annexed Parma and Modena.
 The conciliarist movement promoted by foreign monarchs was crushed, and Julius II affirmed ultramontanism at the Fifth Lateran Council.
 This is often presented in traditional historiography as the moment in which Renaissance Italy came the closest to unification after the end of the Italic League of the 15th century.
-However, Julius II was far away from the possibility to form a single Italian kingdom, if that was his goal at all, since foreign armies were largely involved in his wars and the French were preparing new campaigns against the Swiss for Milan.
-Naples, even if recognized as a papal fief, was still under Aragon and in fact Julius II was planning to end Spanish presence in the south.
+However, Julius II was far away from the possibility of forming a single Italian kingdom, if that was his goal at all, since foreign armies were largely involved in his wars and the French were preparing new campaigns against the Swiss for Milan.
+Naples, even if recognized as a papal fief, was still under Aragon, and in fact Julius II was planning to end Spanish presence in the south.
 Nevertheless, by the end of his pontificate, the papal objective to make the Church the main force in the Italian Wars was achieved.
 At the Roman Carnival of 1513, Julius II presented himself as the "liberator of Italy".

 Julius planned to call for a crusade against the Ottoman Empire in order to retake Constantinople, but died before making official announcements.
 His successor, Pope Leo X, along with Emperor Maximilian, would re-establish the status quo ante bellum in Italy by ratifying the treaties of Brussels and Noyon in 1516; France regained control of Milan after the victory of Francis I at the Battle of Marignano.